ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2024-08-29】[Richard9394 / MingCute](https://github.com/Richard9394/MingCute) - Carefully Designed Icon Library.
+MingCute is a set of simple and exquisite open-source icon library.
+Whether you're a designer or a developer, it's perfect for use in web and mobile.
 * 【2024-08-23】[ardalis / pluralsight-ddd-fundamentals](https://github.com/ardalis/pluralsight-ddd-fundamentals) - Sample code for the Pluralsight DDD Fundamentals course by Julie Lerman and Steve "ardalis" Smith
 * 【2024-08-18】[delaneyj / datastar](https://github.com/delaneyj/datastar) -
 * 【2024-08-16】[bradtraversy / tailwind-landing-page](https://github.com/bradtraversy/tailwind-landing-page) -